tigera-solutions/calicocloud-kaas-workshop-demo/modules/ebpf-dataplane.md

   x86-64

 **Not supported:**
-  GKE
-  EKS using the default Ubuntu or Amazon Linux images.
+  GKE, EKS using the default Ubuntu or Amazon Linux images.

 ## Steps